meder411/HomeVideoMaker/README.md

 # Home Video Maker

 A simple python utility that wraps the [`exiftool`](https://github.com/smarnach/pyexiftool) package and [`ffmpeg`](https://ffmpeg.org/) to concatenate movies clips into a single movie.
 Given a folder of clips, this tool automatically sorts the clips based on creation date, super-imposes a timestamp on the bottom-right corners, and merges them into a single movie.

+The purpose is to turn the modern day collection of short smartphone clips into the classic camcorder-style home videos of the 1980's and 1990's.

 ## Dependencies